GeRM: A Generative Rendering Model From Physically Realistic to Photorealistic

 \subsection{Comparison with Baselines}

-We evaluate our proposed framework against state-of-the-art baselines across diverse applications, including PBR image synthesis, image editing, and relighting.
+We evaluate our proposed framework against state-of-the-art baselines across diverse applications, including PBR image synthesis, image editing, and relighting (with relighting results detailed in the \textit{Appendix A.5}).
 To ensure a fair and reproducible comparison, we select baselines whose official training or inference codes are available.
 Given that no single existing framework encompasses this unified capability, we compare against specialized, task-specific methods to evaluate our performance in each application domain.